 Since 2017, the Schools Program has offered the opportunity primarily for high school students to participate in ecological restoration learning and experiential activities.
 Students learn in- and outside of the classroom, and contribute to the overall well-being of natural habitats across Elgin, Middlesex, Oxford, and Perth Counties.

 We offer a range of modules geared towards grades 9-12, including restoring nature with native plant species, invasive species management, and seed collecting and processing.
-Each topic includes 1-2 classroom sessions, where students have the opportunity to learn about a specific restoration topic, followed by a field trip to one of TTLT's nature reserves to conduct a corresponding restoration activity (see Module Descriptions).
+Each topic includes 1-2 classroom sessions, where students have the opportunity to learn about a specific restoration topic, followed by a field trip to one of TTLT's nature reserves to conduct a corresponding restoration activity.
+Modules currently available include:

 Programming is available in an entirely virtual format, an entirely outdoor format, and a virtual/outdoor hybrid.
 All topics include indoor and outdoor activities, depending on the season and outdoor access.
 We can also provide programming to non-school entities, such as clubs and homeschooled students.